magento/knowledge-base/src/faq/general/can-i-install-third-party-applications-on-my-cloud-instance.md

 >Customer agrees that Adobe Commerce and the Service will not be used to host other third-party software applications that are not directly dependent on the Software.

-Being a cloud solution, Adobe Commerce takes full responsibility for the security of your server.
+Being a cloud solution, Adobe takes full responsibility for the security of your server.
 To guarantee high security, we only allow hosting the Adobe Commerce application on the dedicated cloud server.

 ### PCI compliance